-This understanding helps create content and design a website with intent, rather than guessing, and gives you a better platform to begin search engine optimisation for your website.
+This first step helps create content and design a website with intent, rather than guessing, and gives you a better platform to begin search engine optimisation for your website.

-Searching a term like “SEO” and “Keywords” will return millions of results.
+Searching a term like “SEO” and “Keywords” in Google will return millions of results.

 Simply put, keyword research is identifying words or phrases that people are most likely to search for that are relevant to your content.
 It’s discovering and implementing relevant words or phrases throughout your content to make it more relevant and useful for your customer or visitor.

 An example of this is ‘small business website design Hobart’ for Domin8 Designs.